Note: Our Spring 2022 intake will be delivered on a hybrid delivery (i.e. online and in-person).

 - Law of Equity & Trusts

 - 15 x 2 hour lecture online or in-class per week available until the end of the examination period

 - 1 x 2 hour Exam Review Tutorial (end of course)

-- A digital or printed copy of the updated manual in that subject
+- A printed copy of the updated manual in that subject

 - A digital copy of the past examination papers and reports

 - Past examination paper grids